samanshirdell/Dotfiles/readme.md

 ## General Overview

 - The `wallpaper.sh` script in `Dotfiles/.config/hypr/` applies a wallpaper using `swww` and sets the `Pywal` theme.
-It also updates Kitty's color scheme, Cava, nvim (if configured) and any other application using `pywal`.
+It also updates Kitty's color scheme, Cava, nvim (if configured), and any other application using `pywal`.
-- The script Uses wofi to select to wallpaprs.
-I have not been able to optimize the wallpaper loading so it might load slow but it should work.
+- The script uses Wofi to select wallpapers.
+I have not been able to optimize the wallpaper loading so it might load slowly but it should work.

 ### Dependencies